In Person and

 5% for credit cards

-Bidding in person, the tried and true traditional method of bidding in the salesroom, is the most exciting and effective way to participate in an auction.
-To do this, register for a bidder number with our staff when you arrive at the gallery.
+Bidding in person, the tried and true traditional method of bidding in the Auction Gallery, is the most exciting, effective, and successful way to participate in auction.
+When you arrive at our gallery, please register for a bidder number with our staff.
 You will need to present a photo ID and contact information.

-Once the sale begins the auctioneer will announce each lot for sale and open the bidding from live bidders in the gallery.
-To bid, simply raise your bid number for the auctioneer to recognize your bid.
-The bidding progresses in sequentially higher increments.
-Once bidding stops, the auctioneer will declare the item sold and ask for the bidder number of the successful bidder on the lot.
+Once the sale begins, the auctioneer will announce each lot and open the bidding in the Gallery.
+To bid, simply raise your bidder number for the auctioneer to recognize your bid.
+The bidding progresses in sequentially higher increment.
+Once the bidding stops, the auctioneer will declare the item sold and ask for the bidder number of the successful bidder on the lot.

 Upon request our staff will execute your Absentee bid.
 Please leave your maximum bid, with the option of leaving your bid (+) plus one bid, in case you happen to be the ‘off’ bid.
 At Smith’s we do not use your Absentee bid as a starting bid for said lot.
 Your bid will be conducted competitively, alternating against other bidders until the bidding ends.
 In the event all other bidders drop out before reaching the full amount of your Absentee bid, your purchase bid will be at the next bid increment.
 Please take into account all other buyers premium and applicable fees when deciding on your maximum bid.
 Proof of identification and a credit card is required to register.
 If we receive two bids of equal value, preference is given to the bid that arrives first.
 All bids are confidential.